-Captain America's Chris Evans Descended From Long Line Of Patriot Soldiers, Immigrants
+Chris Evans Descended From Long Line of American Soldiers, Immigrants

 You probably know actor Chris Evans best as Captain America in the Marvel movies based on the comic book character.
 In real life, Chris Evans is actually descended from a long line of patriots who fought as soldiers in the United States military from the very founding of the country—from the Revolutionary War to the War of 1812, the Civil War, and down to World War II.